How Much Credit Card Debt is Too Much?

 Credit card debt ratio = Total monthly credit card payments / total net monthly income

-In general, you never want your minimum credit card payments to exceed 10 percent of your net income.
-Net income is the amount of income you take home after taxes and other deductions.
-You use the net income for this ratio because that’s the amount of income you have available to spend on bills and other expenses.
+Generally, you never want your minimum credit card payments to exceed 10 percent of your net income.
+Net income is the income you take home after taxes and other deductions.
+You use the net income for this ratio because that’s the income you must spend on bills and other expenses.

 When credit card payments take up too much of your income, it makes it difficult to afford all the things you need to pay for each month.
 This makes credit card debt ratio the easiest measure of when you have too much credit card debt.